 When Is a DANCO Issued?

 A judge usually issues a DANCO on a probationary or pretrial basis.
 This order bars the defendant from interacting with the accusing party until the defendant is acquitted or sentenced.
 A DANCO can also be a condition of probation.
 This forbids the defendant from contacting the victim during the probation period.
 Failure to obey the order could nullify the defendant’s probation and the defendant could end up back in jail.
+A DANCO may still be issued even if the victim doesn’t show up to court.

 What Are the Implications of a DANCO?